Cleaning Your Yoga Mat

 How Often Should You Clean Your Yoga Mat

 Based on the duration of the workouts, you could typically go a week or two before your mat needs a really good wash.
 If you exercise a lot or the mat retains an odor you will want a fast easy way to clean it more frequently.
 However, some mat manufacturers advise caution since over-cleaning can cause them to wear out much faster.
-Thankfully, there are ways to keep your mat pristine and in top form for your daily yoga workout.
+Thankfully, there are ways to keep your mat pristine and in top form for your daily yoga workout in your home yoga studio.

 It’s simple and spot cleaning is an effective way to keep your mat fresh even with regular use.
 You can spot clean the heavy use areas with a specialist yoga mat cleaner available at most gyms or online or as an alternative, use a homemade solution made with a few drops of dishwashing liquid to two cups of hot water.
 Spritz the water onto the mat and dab off with a towel then wipe off the excess with a damp rag.
 Before using the mat again, leave it flat to completely dry out.